 The primary responsibility of the History director is keeping the line of communication between CSH and our alumni open.
 We believe members should have a well-developed understanding of House's origins and accomplishments.
 History keeps the past alive through the yearbook, Coredump newsletter, floor displays, archiving, updating the media database, and managing alumni relations.
 History also coordinates alumni storytelling nights and other traditional events.

-The House Improvements director is responsible for keeping our living space respectable and comfortable.
-The Imps director delegates projects that improve the physical aspects of floor, such as painting, cleaning, building, and organizing House's resources.
+House Improvements is responsible for keeping our living space respectable and comfortable.
+They delegate projects that improve the physical aspects of floor, such as painting, cleaning, building, and organizing House's resources.
 While we may not be the tidiest group of people, we like to take care of our floor, and it shows.

 Research and Development

 R&D is responsible for organizing seminars and assisting with technical projects, with the goal of encouraging members to learn new skills and gain experience.